Geometric Eisenstein Series, Intertwining Operators, and Shin's Averaging Formula: Applications

 of $W_{E}$-representations. \end{corollary} This leads to a natural question.
 How can we describe the $W_{E}$-representations $\phi_{b,w}^{\mu}$ in terms of the weights appearing in $r_{\mu} \circ \phi|_{W_{E}}$.
 We recall, by Corollary \ref{bgmuweights}, that the orbit of $b_{T}$ under the Weyl group $W_{G}$ can be described as $w(b_{T})$ for $w \in W_{b}$ varying; moreover, using Corollary \ref{bgmuweights} and Remark \ref{rem: modularhighestweight}, we see that we have a correspondence between $B(G,\mu)_{\mathrm{un}}$ and the set of Weyl orbits of weights which can occur in the representation $\mathcal{T}_{\mu}|_{\hat{G}^{\Gamma}}$.
 In particular, given $\ol{\nu} \in \mathbb{X}_{*}(T_{\ol{\mathbb{Q}}_{p}})_{\Gamma}$, we consider the subspace

-of $(r_{\mu} \circ \phi)|_{W_{E}}$, where we note that if we forget the Galois action then this identifies with the $\nu$ weight space of $\mathcal{T}_{\mu}|_{\hat{G}^{\Gamma}}$ by Lemma \ref{lemma: coinv versus orbs}.
+of $(r_{\mu} \circ \phi)|_{W_{E}}$, where we note that if we forget the Galois action then this identifies with the $\ol{\nu}$ weight space of $\mathcal{T}_{\mu}|_{\hat{G}^{\Gamma}}$ by Lemma \ref{lemma: coinv versus orbs}.
 Now the refined averaging formula suggests the following. \begin{conjecture}{ } For all geometric dominant cocharacters $\mu$ such that $\phi_{T}$ is $\mu$-regular, an unramified element $b \in B(G,\mu)_{\mathrm{un}}$, and a Weyl group element $w \in W_{b}$, we have an isomorphism

-of $W_{E}$-representations, where $b_{T}$ is a HN-dominant reduction of $b$. \end{conjecture} For the rest of this section, let us look at some cases where this can be shown explicitly, using a shtuka analogue of Boyer's trick.
+of $W_{E'}$-representations, where $b_{T}$ is a dominant reduction of $b$ and $E'|E$ denotes the splitting field of $G$. \end{conjecture} For the rest of this section, let us look at some cases where this can be shown explicitly, using a shtuka analogue of Boyer's trick.
 To illustrate the idea, we begin with a particularly nice example, where Theorem \ref{refinedaveragingformula} and Conjecture \ref{weilgroupaction} can be checked by hand. \begin{Example}{ } Let $G = \GL_{2}$ and $\mu = (1,0)$.
 Write $\phi_{T} = \phi_{1} \oplus \phi_{2}$, and consider the set $B(G,\mu)$.
 It consists of two elements: the $\mu$-ordinary element and the basic element.
 Only the $\mu$-ordinary element lies in $B(G,\mu)_{\mathrm{un}}$; therefore, only this element contributes to the expression in Theorem \ref{refinedaveragingformula}.
 Namely, if $b_{\mu}$ denotes the $\mu$-ordinary element, we note that $\langle 2\hat{\rho}, \nu_{b_{\mu}} \rangle = \langle 2\hat{\rho}, \mu \rangle = 1$.
 We conclude that Theorem \ref{refinedaveragingformula} is an isomorphism